 In May 2018, the Company executed an agreement with Société ferroviaire et portuaire de Pointe-Noire s.e.c. ("SFPPN") with an effective date of June 1, 2018 and a termination date of December 31, 2044 setting out the terms on which SFPPN will grant the Company guaranteed access to SFPPN's equipment, throughput and storage capacity necessary to transport iron ore to the port infrastructure.
 Under the SFPPN Agreement, the Company is required to contribute, to certain capital expenditures up to an aggregate amount of C\$48.9 million, inclusive of C\$10 million which was paid in 2018.
-Capital expenditures totaling C\$16.3 million and C\$2.8 million were paid in 2019 and 2020, respectively and C\$7.8 million was paid in 2021 and the balance will be due by the end of 2022.
+Capital expenditures totaling C\$26.9 were paid between 2019 to 2021, C\$6.3 million was paid in 2022 and the balance of C\$5.7 million will be paid in equal monthly payments from April 2023 to March 2024.
 The capital expenditures will allow SFPPN to enhance the current existing infrastructure required for the Company's guaranteed access to SFPPN's facilities, which include railway and Wabush Yard infrastructure.
 The SFPPN Agreement contains customary default clauses, which include if the Company ceases the operations of the Scully Mine for a continuous period of more than twelve months and does not provide SFPPN with a date for the resumption of operations that is within the following twelve months.